Concurrent Object Regression: Nonparametric concurrent object regression

-Proposition 1 and 2 demonstrate that, while we have a \emph{two dimensional} predictor $(X,T)$, the rate of convergence of the proposed estimator still corresponds to the known optimal rate for a nonparametric regression with a \emph{one-dimensional} predictor.
-A similarly reduced rate of convergence is obtained for a $p$-dimensional Euclidean predictor $X$.
-The reason that the effective predictor dimension is $p$ and not $(p+1)$ is the manifold constraint .
-In general, the rate of convergence is dictated by the local geometry of the object space near the minimum as quantified in (A\ref{A4})-(A\ref{A6}).
-The derivations for the pointwise results are in Appendix \ref{Appendix:A1} and like Theorem 3 and Theorem 4 of \cite{pete:mull:19} rely on tools from the theory of M-estimation.
-Combining these two results leads to \begin{Theorem} Under the regularity conditions (A\ref{A1})-(A\ref{A9}),
+\end{Proposition} In general, the rate of convergence is dictated by the local geometry of the object space near the minimum as quantified in \ref{A4}-\ref{A6}.
+The derivations for the pointwise results rely on tools from the theory of M-estimation.
+Combining these two results leads to the overall rate of convergence of the nonparametric CORE estimator. \begin{Theorem} Under the regularity conditions \ref{A1}-\ref{A9}),